fabian-m-fuchs/fabian-m-fuchs.github.io/_pages/about.md

     Universitätsstraße 25<br>
     33615 Bielefeld, Germany</p>

+announcements:
-news: true  # includes a list of news items
+  enabled: true # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---